JTorty/FQI-Robotion/backend/README.md

     The overhead was so big that 10 robots updates done at the same times would propagate their results into the database in 5/10 seconds.

     We didn’t have enough time to improve the processing time so we used a workaround.
-    The BE main.py doesn’t’ call any HTTP method to update the positions, instead they communicate with the database and make a direct SQL query
+    The BE main.py doesn’t call any HTTP method to update the positions, instead they communicate with the database and make a direct SQL query

     The GET method doesn’t have any overhead, so the FE can use it to retrieve data whenever it needs to.